Catalans Dragons win again at Salford

 Catalans Dragons moved a step closer to a first Super League Leaders' Shield with a comfortable victory at Salford.

-Catalans forged a 16-0 lead with three tries from props, two for Benjamin Jullien, one for Mickael Goudemand, only for Salford to score just before the break through Harvey Livett.
+Catalans forged a 16-0 lead with three tries from props, two for Benjamin Jullien then one for Mickael Goudemand, only for Salford to score just before the break through Harvey Livett.

 But there was time for Sam Kasiano's try to restore the 16-point cushion.

-And Dragons added three more after the break from Tom Davies, Joe Chan and Samisoni Langi.
+And Dragons added three more after the break from Tom Davies, Joe Chan and Samisoni Langi in the dying seconds.

-James Maloney kicked seven goals to complete their 17th win in 19 games, while Salford replied with late tries from Dan Sarginson and Morgan Escare.
+James Maloney kicked seven goals to complete their 17th win in 19 games, while Salford replied with second-half tries from Dan Sarginson and Morgan Escare.

-But the hosts were left to rue the try Escare had chalked off for obstruction just after the break against his old club when they could have got back to within four points and Salford were down to 12 men after a yellow card for Michael McIlorum.
+But the hosts were left to rue the try Escare had chalked off for obstruction just after the break against his old club when Salford were down to 12 men after a yellow card for Michael McIlorum.

+Dragons' first win at the AJ Bell Stadium since 2016 was sparked by Jullien's double, the first in the 10th minute when he took a well-timed pass from Maloney.
+He then got his second 14 minutes before half-time, picking up a loose Salford pass to race in from 40 metres.

+Goudemand scored from close range by the posts before Danny Addy and Tui Lolohea combined well to send Livett over in the corner.

 Salford: Escare; Sio, Inu, Sarginson, Williams; Lolohea, Atkin; Ormondroyd, Ackers, Johnson, Livett, Lannon, Burke.